Trinity College, Oxford: Front Quadrangle

-Library quadrangle
+Library Quadrangle

-The library quadrangle is located between Jackson's new buildings and the new library of 1925–1928, built as a memorial to members of the college who perished in World War I. The building was designed by architect Mr. J. Osborne Smith, with the ornate barrel roof created by the leading architectural designer Leonard Shuffrey.
+The library quadrangle is located between Jackson's new buildings and the new library of 1925–1928, built as a memorial to members of the college who perished in the First World War.
+The building was designed by architect Mr. J. Osborne Smith, with the ornate barrel roof created by the leading architectural designer Leonard Shuffrey.

 The Cumberbatch buildings to the north and south were designed by Maguire and Murray and built in 1964–1966.
 The 10000 sqft Norrington Room (named after Sir Arthur Norrington, a former president of the college) of Blackwells bookshop lies underneath the quad.

 In 2018 the college gained planning permission for a new building, designed by ADAM Architecture, to the north of the library quadrangle and the university's Weston Library and replacing the northern Cumberbatch building.
 The Levine Building was opened in 2022 and marked the beginning of the overarching transformation of Trinity College.